jazcarate/blog/_posts/2021-06-24-costs-graphs-integrals.md

 categories: rambling coding
 enable_mathjax: true
 excerpt: >-
     Yet another tool to pick a technology.
-How do the cost of the choice evolve over the complexity.
+How does the cost of the choice evolve over the complexity?
 Is there a one-solution-fits-all?
-In this blog post we'll delve into some visualization to understand the difference between choosing Java, Haskell, Hibernate, Ruby on Rails or drop programing altogether for a no-code approach.
+In this blog post, we’ll delve into some visualization to understand the difference between choosing Java, Haskell, Hibernate, Ruby on Rails, or drop programming altogether for a no-code approach.
-    Let's dive into the world of optimizations, integrals and many many graphs!
+    Let’s dive into the world of optimizations, integrals, and many many graphs!
 ---

 Lately, and by mere coincidence, I was discussing programming language choices.
 When or why should you choose language X over Y. And apart from the usual suspects like